 What Do You Do With an Idea? – an award-winning book about big ideas and self-confidence.

-You can find a complete list of awesome books that promote a growth mindset here.
+You can find a complete list of awesome books that promote a growth mindset for kids here.

 photo credit: Monkey Business Images / shutterstock.com

 2. Focus on the most important principles of a growth mindset and teach them to your kids

 There are some important lessons that we can teach our kids from an early age and that can make a difference in their life.
 They will help children handle challenges better and accomplish more things!

 Here are some of the lessons that I try to teach my son:

 – It’s okay to make mistakes.
 They are not failures, they are just opportunities to learn and do better next time.